Energy in Bulgaria: Hydroelectric

-Generating over 10% of Bulgaria's electricity, most hydropower plants are owned by NEK EAD and located in the Rhodope Mountains and Rila.
+Hydropower has traditionally been a leading renewable source in the national energy mix.
+However, its share had been decreasing in favour of wind and especially solar power, with the latter taking the leading position as a renewable energy source in 2025.
+Hydropower share in the total electricity generation has fallen from over 10% in the early 2020s to 6.5% in 2025.
+The first hydropower plants in Bulgaria were constructed in the late 19th and early 20th century.
+The largest facilities were commissioned during the massive industrialization in the 1950s and 1960s.
+Most hydropower plants are owned by NEK EAD and located in the mountain ranges of Rhodope and Rila.
 The total installed capacity of the NEK EAD-owned HPPs is 2,737 MW.
 They are grouped in four main hydropower cascades that include several HPPs, dams and other facilities each — Belmeken–Sestrimo–Chaira (1,599 MW) in eastern Rila and the western Rhodopes, Dospat–Vacha (500 MW) in the western Rhodopes, Arda (325 MW) in the eastern Rhodopes and Batak (254 MW) in the western Rhodopes.
 All of these are located in the Maritsa river drainage, though water is also collected from neighbouring basins, such as those of the Mesta and the Struma via gathering derivations and tunnels.

-There are three pumped storage hydro power plants, including the Chaira PSHPP (864 MW) — the largest in Southeastern Europe, with an important function to balance short-term consumption changes or shortages in the national grid.
+Beyond power generation, the national hydroelectric infrastructure plays a critical balancing role, stabilizing the national grid against the volatility of newer solar and wind installations, as well as in periods of peak demand.
+There are three operational pumped storage hydro power plants, including the Chaira PSHPP (864 MW) — the largest in Southeastern Europe, with an important function to balance short-term consumption changes or shortages in the national grid.
+There are plans to construct several more PSHPPs, with ten sites being surveyed, mostly in the Rhodope Mountains.

 Nuclear power

-Bulgaria has two operational reactors and four that have been closed down prior to 2006.
-The two operational reactors have a capacity of 2 GW in total.
-In 2020 nuclear energy produced 16.6 TWh, which was 41% of Bulgaria's electricity generation.

-In 2023, US based Westinghouse Electric Company are in the planning process with Kozloduy NPP-Newbuild to build the first of four new reactors in Bulgaria.